 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-You should reboot your router if you have an intermittent or slow connection.
-It's a huge inconvenience when your router doesn't work, and it's even worse when you can't figure out why it's not working.
+It's a huge inconvenience when your router doesn't work and even worse when you can't figure out why.
 You may need to troubleshoot your internet connection, and rebooting your router is the first step to diagnosing the issue.
+You should typically reboot your router if you have an intermittent or slow connection.

 How do I reboot my router?

-The specific instructions to reboot your router will vary on your internet service provider (ISP).
-You may want to do an internet search for how to reboot the router or call your ISP's customer support line for assistance.
+The specific instructions to reboot your router will vary depending on your internet service provider (ISP).
+You may want to look up how to reboot the router or call your ISP's customer support line for assistance.
+We offer guides for select routers below.

-Keep reading to find the general instructions to reboot your router and the different options you have to make it an easy process.
+Keep reading for general instructions on rebooting your router and options to make it easier.

 Manually